-In Romans 2:18 above not only does Paul say the Law of God tell us what His will for us is, he also says it is what we are supposed to use to ‘test what is good and evil’ or “approve what is excellent”.
+In Romans 2:18 above, not only did Paul say, in his ‘present tense’, that the Law of God tells us what His will for us is, he also said it is what we are supposed to use as a guide to ‘test what is good and evil’ or “approve what is excellent“.

 The English words “approve what is excellent” in the Greek is:

 ‘Dokimazeis’ is Strong’s G1381, to the test, prove, examine; approve after testing.
 Thayer’s Greek Lexicon states this word to mean: to test, examine, prove, scrutinize (to see whether a thing be genuine or not).